RodolfoBrandaoOficial/BlocklyProgramming/README.md

 ## Contributing 🤝
 If you want to contribute to this project, please follow the standard GitHub workflow for contributing to open-source projects.
 We welcome contributions and improvements to enhance the block programming experience.

+## Credits and Acknowledgments 🙏
+- This project is built upon the foundation of [Blockly](https://github.com/google/blockly), a powerful library for block-based programming by Google.

 ## License 📝
 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments 🙏
-- Blockly: The project wouldn't be possible without the Blockly library.
-- The open-source community for providing valuable resources and inspiration.

 ## Contact 📧
 For questions or feedback, please feel free to reach out to [RodolfoBrandao](mailto:rodolfo@rodolfobrandao.com.br).